Our Governing Body

 Our Local Governing Body Team

-The Local Governing Body of Woodfield Infant School represents interested parties such as parents, staff, the wider community and the Empower MAT Board of Trustees.
-We meet regularly, usually twice each term.
+The Local Governing Body of Woodfield Infant School and St George's Junior School represents interested parties such as parents, staff, the wider community and the Empower MAT Board of Trustees.
+We meet regularly, usually once each term.
 The governors are volunteers with various careers and life experiences who bring with them different ideas and perspectives.
-Although every governor is different they all have one common aim at heart, to provide a high quality education for the children of the school.
+Although every governor is different they all have one common aim at heart, to provide a high quality education for the children of both schools.

-The Governing Body believes that all children deserve the best start to their educational life and we are constantly working with the headteacher to find new ways to improve the education the school provides.
+The Governing Body believes that all children deserve the best start to their educational life and we are constantly working with the headteachers to find new ways to improve the education each school provides.

-If you would like to find out more about the work of the local governing body, or are interested in becoming a member of the LGB, please do not hesitate to contact the school.
+If you would like to find out more about the work of the local governing body, or are interested in becoming a member of the LGB, please do not hesitate to contact either school office.

 Empower Trust

-For more information about the governance of Empower Mulit-academy Trust, including information about the structure and remit of members and the board of trustees, please click here:
+For more information about the governance of Empower Multi-academy Trust, including information about the structure and remit of members and the board of trustees, please click here

 |